snd/hinoki/README.md

 reading and understanding the rest of this readme should take less than 10 minutes.
 its goal is to make you thoroughly understand hinoki's interface and core concepts.
-hopefully that enables you to extrapolate to solve your own problems.
+hopefully enabling you to extrapolate to solve your own problems.

 <!--
 if it doesn't please make an issue